R – 2:00-4:45

 Plans for Remote Learning

-Given the current global pandemic, it is possible that TU may quickly pivot to remote learning for most coursework or that our class may need to do so on a temporary basis now and then.
+Given the current global pandemic, it is possible that TU may quickly pivot to remote learning for most coursework.
 In the event that this occurs, you will be notified via e-mail through your TU e-mail address.
-For this class, our normal meeting times on Tuesdays and Thursdays will become synchronous video chat sessions on Zoom; the same attendance policy will apply (see above).
+For this class, Thursdays will become a synchronous video chat session during our regular meeting time; the same attendance policy will apply (see above).
 All readings and asynchronous assignments will remain in place.

 Plagiarism is the use of someone else’s language or ideas as if they are your own, without proper acknowledgment of the source.
 It can include everything from paraphrasing a source without citation to wholesale copying of a phrase, sentence, paragraph, or more.
 If ever in doubt, or if you are having trouble with an assignment, contact the instructor to talk it over before it is due in order to avoid this serious problem.
 It is far better to come to an arrangement with the instructor and turn in an assignment late (with no penalty) than to risk a failing grade.